hriScaleDatabase/ScaleDatabase_temp/_posts/2024-06-12-embodimentgonzalez.md

 >6.
 Response to external stimuli.
 In many occasions during the experiment there is an event that modifies or threatens the body or body parts of the self-avatar.
 If the participant is embodied in the self-avatar then the participant will react as if their own body is threatened.
 This is often measured through both questionnaire and quantitative response." (p.
 3-4)

 # Final Scale Items (25 total):
->∗When using the questionnaire replace [X] with “body,” “arm” or an appropriate body representation.
+When using the questionnaire replace [X] with “body,” “arm” or an appropriate body representation.

 **Body ownership**
 <br>Q1.
 “I felt as if the virtual [x] was my [x]” (If there is more than one avatar, e.g. in a VR social interaction, use a longer version: “I felt as if the virtual [x] I saw when I looked down was my [x]” )
 <br>Q2.
 “It felt as if the virtual [x] I saw was someone else”